grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

        --delete-delay=0
    ```

-   > **Note**: If there are multiple prometheus clusters and relabelling each of them parallely would speed up the entire process.
+   > **Note**: If there are multiple prometheus clusters, then relabelling each of them in parallel may speed up the entire process.
-   > Get the blocks ids of the blocks that are responsible for the cluster and write a for loop to iterate over them.
+   > Get the list of blocks that for each cluster, and process it separately.
    > ```bash
    > thanos tools bucket inspect \
    >     --objstore.config-file bucket.yaml \